Tila Tequila: Relationships and children

 On December 9, 2009, Tequila stated she was engaged to heiress Casey Johnson, daughter of businessman Woody Johnson, and was photographed with a diamond ring.
 Johnson died on January 4, 2010, of complications resulting from diabetic ketoacidosis.

 Tequila began dating musician Thomas Paxton Whitaker (born 1971) in 2013, which ended due to Whitaker's financial problems.
 On April 18, 2014, Tequila confirmed her pregnancy on her Facebook page.
-Tequila gave birth to her first daughter on November 16, 2014.
+Tequila gave birth to her first daughter, Isabella Monroe Nguyen, on November 16, 2014.
 In September 2018, Tequila gave birth to her second child, also a daughter.

 Legal issues

 On September 6, 2009, Tequila was allegedly strangled and restrained by former boyfriend Shawne Merriman, who was later arrested.
 San Diego district attorney Bonnie Dumanis decided not to charge Merriman after her office spent three days reviewing reports from the San Diego County Sheriff's Department.
 On November 17, 2009, Tequila sued Merriman for $1.5 million.
 Several weeks later, Merriman countersued, alleging intentional interference with contract, unfair competition, and trademark infringement.
 She declined to respond to his more recent actions and a default judgment was entered in his favor for $2 million.
 However, the default judgment was later set aside in January 2010.
 In February 2010, both sides jointly moved the court to dismiss the claim, and the court dismissed the case on the same day.